r7kamura/rspec-request_describer/README.md

 end
 ```

-### subject
+## Features / Convention

-In the example below, the `subject` calls an HTTP request of GET /users,
+###  "virtual" subject
-then returns its status code.
+The HTTP request string you pass in to the describe method becomes a "virtual" `subject` with an HTTP request.
+Before each example, one HTTP request is sent, which returns its status code and response.

 ```ruby
 describe "GET /users" do